nestjs/docs.nestjs.com/content/openapi/types-and-parameters.md

 > info **Hint** To explicitly set the body definition use the `@ApiBody()` decorator (imported from the `@nestjs/swagger` package).

-Based on the `CreateCatDto`, the module definition will be created:
+Based on the `CreateCatDto`, the following model definition Swagger UI will be created:

 <figure><img src="/assets/swagger-dto.png" /></figure>